| Title: | A Fully Featured Logging Framework |

 Filterable$add_filter(filter, name = NULL)

-a function with the single argument event
+filter a function with the single argument event that returns TRUE

-or FALSE
+or FALSE;

 an EventFilter R6::R6 object; or

-any R object with a $filter()
+any R object with a $filter() method.

-If a Filter returns a non-FALSE
+If a Filter returns a non-FALSE value, will be interpreted as TRUE

 (= no filtering takes place) and a warning will be thrown.